georgepaterson/angular-1.x-to-2.x/README.md

 ## Styles

 The link tag used in the index page is still used in Angular 1 and 2.

 Angular 2 adds a styleUrls property to components allowing it to define a style sheet.

 	styleUrls: ['app/movie-list.component.css'],

 ## Filters

-Filters in Angular 1 effectively become Pipes in Angular 2.
-Filters that don't become Pipes could alternatively be coded as components.
+Filters in Angular 1 become Pipes in Angular 2.
+Filters that don't become Pipes due to performance issue should alternatively be coded as components.

 ## Summary